truchas/truchas/src/2d-truchas/flow/nonisothermal-ns-plan.md

 `dt = t_np1 - t_n` locally.
 Endpoint times are authoritative; no interface
 advances a persistent time with `t = t + dt`.

+The volume tracker may construct and evolve trial phase fractions internally, but its sole authoritative external result is material-resolved face flux volumes.
+The coupled solver advances `material_distribution` from the divergence of those fluxes; it never adopts a tracker trial VOF.
+After thermal transport, flow phase fractions are derived anew from the updated material distribution and temperature.

 For a coupled attempt:

-1. Flow material transport advects the mobile material fractions from the accepted face velocity and records material flux volumes.
+1. Flow material transport reconstructs/advects its reduced phase view from the accepted face velocity and records phase flux volumes.
-2. The coupled solver computes the enthalpy advection increment from those fluxes and the committed thermal state, then attempts thermal transport.
+2. The coupled solver applies the flux divergences to the authoritative material distribution, then computes the enthalpy advection increment from the same fluxes and committed thermal state.
-3. On thermal failure, it restores the pre-advection mobile distribution and retries the entire attempt using the smaller step size supplied by the thermal solver.
+3. It attempts thermal transport.
+On thermal failure, it restores the pre-attempt material distribution and retries using the smaller step size supplied by the thermal solver.
-4. On thermal success, it advances NS momentum and pressure correction using the advanced material distribution and thermal state.
+4. On thermal success, it advances NS momentum and pressure correction using flow phase fractions derived from the advanced material distribution and thermal state.
 A flow-solver failure is non-recoverable for this algorithm.
 5. It accepts the resulting material, thermal, and flow states.